Gu-Simplicio/Gu-Simplicio/README.md

 # Gustavo Silva Simplico
 **`Fullstack developer`**

-Hello, I'm Gustavo, a 17 years old developer that loves to program back-end and likes front-end. <br>
+Hello, I'm Gustavo, a 17 years old developer that like to program back-end and likes front-end. <br>
 I'm a brazilian student in a course of informatic for internet on Etec de Praia Grande, in Praia Grande - SP. <br>
 Here's my instagram: [@gu_simplicio](https://www.instagram.com/gu_simplicio/)